-The promise of the Holy Spirit can be broadly traced back to what God promised through Ezekiel13.
-It’s then announced by John the Baptist1 and Jesus2 as each comes on the scene in the first century.
-At last, it begins to unfold with Jesus’ promise of the Holy Spirit (e.g. “Helper”) to the apostles in the upper room3, which He repeats again to them after His resurrection4,5,6,7.
+The promise of the Holy Spirit can be broadly traced back to what God promised through Ezekiel14 and expressly interpreted by Paul16.
+It fulfills God’s desire to dwell among His people15,16 — a declaration repeated over and over through the prophets.
+When God physically came and dwelt through His Son, it was announced by John the Baptist1, the apostle John2, and Jesus3.
+At last, it begins to unfold in part with Jesus’ promise of the Holy Spirit (e.g. “Helper”) to the apostles in the upper room4, which He repeats again to them after His resurrection5,6,7,8.